ismailarilik/notes/notes.md

 ## Zsh

 - [x] Fix that Delete key puts tilde in terminal (~)

+### Autosuggestions

 - [ ] Zsh in the second footclient does not have autosuggestions
 - [ ] Make Zsh autosuggestions suggest things WRT the current directory
+- [ ] Find a way to select the first word instead of the whole command when autosuggestion suggested a command
+- [ ] Make autosuggestion work even if the given word is not matched in order